How staff can support trans students

 Awareness and training

 Staff in Student Services have been trained on trans awareness by GIRES.
 Other staff within the Students’ Union, Security, Accommodation Service and the Sports Training Village have also been trained as have some academic staff.
-If you would like specific training for your department, to enable you to better support trans students, please contact Student Services or the university's Equality and Diversity Manager.
+If you would like specific training for your department, to enable you to better support trans students, please contact Student Services or the University's Head of Equality, Diversity and Inclusion.

 There is also an e-learning resource provided by GIRES which you may find useful.